 It is best to be skeptical about new treatments for Meniere's.

-because the disease fluctuates, very large numbers are needed to prove that a treatment is effective.
+Because Meniere's disease fluctuates, very large numbers are needed to prove that a treatment is effective.
 In other words, one can easily by chance have a sequence of patients who do well on any particular medication or device, which is actually a placebo.
 Considerable data supporting this idea has been put forth by Torok (1977) and Ruckenstein (Ruckenstein et al. 1991).
-Torok (1977) reviewed an immense # of bizarre devices.
+Torok (1977) reviewed an immense number of bizarre devices.
 We are fortunate to live in a country with considerable ingenuity, but although more bizarre devices have been developed since them, so far, there is no magic bullet for Meniere's.

 Here is the bottom line --

 So, the rational approach to Meniere's is to confirm your diagnosis, exhaust the medical treatment, and if things are really bad, go on to a destructive treatment (especially low-dose gentamicin).

 A full discussion is under the link.
 We recommend a try of betahistine in Meniere's because the cost/benefit ratio is reasonable.

 This is a homeopathic remedy, and therefore it is almost certainly a placebo.
 It is advocated for Meniere's disease, and nearly any ear condition.
 As a placebo, it has no side effects.

 This is a multivitamin preparation.
 The literature documents that it contains small amounts of various vitamins and lemon extract.
 The pamphlet presents no evidence or data that it works.
-It is marketed by the same group that markets "all natural ear wax removal system" (active ingrediant -- olive oil).
+It is marketed by the same group that markets "all natural ear wax removal system" (active ingredient -- olive oil).

-The endolymphatic shunt is used by some doctors to relieve pressure in the inner ear.
+The endolymphatic shunt is used by some doctors hoping to relieve pressure in the inner ear.
 It involves opening up the endolymphatic sac, with the thought that this may reduce pressure in the inner ear.
 Generally, opening up the sac also does damage to the sac, so this procedure may actually just be a method of damaging the sac.
 A discussion of shunt surgery is found here.